-You may spend points from your pools to affect the tests you make; choose one of the following options.
-Each pool may only be used for tests that use their linked skills or aptitudes (i.e., a Vigor point can be used on a skill test or aptitude check linked to REF or SOM).
+You may spend pool points to affect your tests.
+Each pool is used for tests that use their linked skills or aptitudes.
 Flex may be used on any tests.
-Unless otherwise noted, only 1 pool point may be spent per test.
+Unless noted, only 1 pool point may be spent per test.